jsbenjamins/gazecode/README.md

   # GazeCode (GlassesViewer integrated + Pupil Labs Invisible supported version)

   This software allows for fast and flexible manual classification of any mobile eye-tracking data.
-Currently Pupil Labs, Pupil Labs Invisible, SMI, Positive Science and Tobii Pro Glasses 2 & 3 data are supported.
+Currently Pupil Labs, Pupil Labs Invisible, Pupil Labs Neon, SMI, Positive Science and Tobii Pro Glasses 2 & 3 data are supported.
 The software loads an exported visualisation (video file) and the data of a mobile eye-tracking measurement, runs a fixation detection algorithm (adaptation of Hooge and Camps, 2013, Frontiers in Psychology, 4,